MAGMA: Inference and Prediction with Multi-Task Gaussian Processes: Prediction

 As mentioned above, we observed a new individual at timestamps $\tst$.
-The GP regression consists of arbitrarily choosing a vector $\tpred$ of timestamps on which we wish to make a prediction.
-Since a GP is an infinite-dimensional object, we can pick a finite-dimensional vector at any new location.
+The GP regression consists in arbitrarily choosing a vector $\tpred$ of timestamps for which we aim at making predictions.
 Then, we define new notation for the pooled vector of timestamps $\tpst = $, which will serve as a working grid to define the prior and posterior distributions involved in the prediction process.
-One can note that, although not mandatory in theory, it is often a good idea to include the observed timestamps of training individuals, $\Ut$, within $\tpst$ since they match locations which contain information for the mean process to 'help' the prediction.
-In particular, if $\tpst = \Ut$, the computation of $\mu_0$'s hyper-posterior distribution is not necessary since $p(\mu_0(\Ut) \vert \yii)$ has previously been obtained with the EM algorithm.
+One can note that, although not mandatory in theory, it is often a good idea to include the observed timestamps of training individuals, $\Ut$, within $\tpst$ since they match locations that contain information for the mean process to 'help' the prediction.
+In particular, if $\tpst = \Ut$, the computation of $\mu_0$'s hyper-posterior distribution is not necessary since $p(\mu_0(\Ut) \vert \yii)$ has previously been obtained from the EM algorithm.
 However, in general, it is necessary to compute the hyper-posterior $p(\mu_0(\tpst) \vert \yii)$ at the new timestamps.
-The idea remains similar to the E step aforementioned, and we obtain the following result.

-\begin{theopargself} \begin{proposition}[] Let $\tpst$ be a vector of timestamps of size $\tilde{N}$.
+The idea remains similar to the E step aforementioned, and we obtain the following result. \begin{proposition} Let $\tpst$ be a vector of timestamps of size $\tilde{N}$.
 The hyper-posterior distribution of $\mu_0$ remains Gaussian: